mshaik15/TsDev/src/documentation/create_timeseries.md

 * **Purpose**: Resamples time series using the specified frequency and aggregation method
 * **Example**:
   * If you want to analyze the data in a different frequency, you can resample it using resample_series
-  * This function Changes the frequency of the data by applying a summary method like avg or sum
+  * This function changes the frequency of the data by applying a summary method like avg or sum
   * For example, it can convert minute data into hourly data by taking the avg or sum of values within each hour
   * Converting the data into a time series in mins to a time series in hours with `.resample('H').mean()`